bahrus/trans-render/README.md

 };
 ```

-Due to the basic rules of object literals in JavaScript, keys can only be strings or ES6 symbols.  trans-render uses both.
+Due to the basic rules of object literals in JavaScript, keys can only be strings or ES6 symbols (or numbers, which aren't used).  trans-render uses both strings and ES6 symbols as keys.

 ### LHS Key Scenarios